Wondirad-Kifelew/Data-Analysis/United_nations_access_to_basic_services/README.md

 ### 🌍 **Project Overview**

-This project analyzes access to basic services, focusing on water availability, population demographics, and unemployment trends from 2015-2020.
+This project analyzes access to basic services, focusing on water availability, population demographics, and unemployment trends from 2015-2020 in key regions.
 It highlights regions with critical challenges and aims to provide actionable insights for targeted interventions and policy recommendations.

 The goal is to:

 - Provide insights into water access issues.
 - Explore the socio-economic impact of high population densities.
-- Address unemployment spikes.
+- Address unemployment spikes in Central and South Eastern Asia and Sub-Saharan Africa.
 - Recommend targeted interventions and policies based on findings.

 ---